 i have the bigger original 2007 version of the book, but have linked to the ‘mini’ 2011 version, which i imagine is the same, just smaller. any references in this review will refer to the version i possess. the book has 385 pages, not including the index and translated interview in the back. it’s hardcover and the colours and image reproduction are bright and clear. obviously in real life his paintings must look even better and more vibrant. read this post

-book review – charley harper: an illustrated life was last modified: 09:30 by laura redburn
+book review – charley harper: an illustrated life was last modified: 09:30 by kitty redburn

 ‘oh my god she’s doing a blog post about book spines’ i hear you silently shout!